sjbylo/aba/README.md

    - First, install a bastion with a fresh version of RHEL.
 Fedora can also be used except Quay mirror fails to install on it.
    - a 'minimal install' of RHEL 9.4, RHEL 8.9 and Fedora 40 have been tested, other recent versions of RHEL/Fedora should work too.
       - Note that on Fedora 40, the mirror registry failed to install due to an [unexpected keyword argument 'cert_file'](https://github.com/quay/mirror-registry/issues/140) error, but remote installs of the Quay appliance (from Fedora) worked ok.
-      - Note that only RHEL 9 is supported for OCP v4.15+ as the latest version of oc-mirror only works on RHEL 9.
+      - Note that only RHEL 9 is supported for OpenShift v4.15+ as the latest version of oc-mirror only works on RHEL 9.
 - **Git repo**
    - Clone or copy this git repository (https://github.com/sjbylo/aba.git) anywhere under your *home directory* on the connected bastion (e.g. on a Fedora/RHEL laptop).
    - Ensure sudo root access is configured.
 Password-less sudo is preferable.